torquebox/torquebox.org/news/2011-07-13-torquebox-1-1-released.md

 * Topics now support durable subscriptions via the `receive` method.
 See the [docs][durable_topics] for more details.

-* The newrelic gem again properly recognizes a TorqueBox application.
+* The [New Relic] gem (version 3.1.0 and newer) now properly recognizes a TorqueBox application.

 ## What's changed since 1.0.1?